 What parts of the funnel does a growth team focus on?

-What roles make up the ideal growth team?
+What roles make up the ideal growth team structure?

 The ideal growth team will have members in at least these 4 roles: a growth head, a product developer, a customer/user experience pro, and a data analyst.
 The team might also have a fifth member who specializes in creative copy and design.
-Let’s dive into the responsibilities each person will take on:
+Letโs dive into the responsibilities each team member will take on:

-The head of the growth team must be a jack-of-all-trades: a T-Shaped growth marketer.
+The head of the growth team (sometimes called a growth product manager or growth PM) must be a jack-of-all-trades: a T-Shaped growth marketer.
 Their skills will include everything from copywriting to coding, data mining to full-stack development, and UX to experimentation.

 The growth head must be willing to take risks, be a master of analysis, and be a creative thinker.
-They’re the one who leads the team in generating and implementing strategies, and capturing insights from each growth experiment.
-They’re the charismatic mastermind who keeps everything on track, and who keeps the team moving through growth experiments at a fast pace.
+Theyโre the one who leads the team in prioritizing areas of focus, generating hypotheses, implementing growth strategies, and capturing insights from each growth experiment.
+Theyโre the charismatic mastermind who writes the roadmap, keeps everything on track, and moves the team through growth experiments at a fast pace.

 Product developer

-This full-stack developer is all about delivering potential solutions quickly – their motto is “develop fast, fix later.”
-They don’t care about failure, as long as they can learn from what doesn’t work and apply their learning in the future.
-And like the growth head, they’re a creative thinker who loves applying data.
+This full-stack developer is all about delivering potential solutions quickly โ their motto is โdevelop fast, fix later.โ They donโt care about failure, as long as they can learn from what doesnโt work and apply their learning in the future.
+And like the growth head, theyโre a creative thinker who loves applying data โ in their case, to improve the core product experience with new features.

 Customer/user experience (UX) pro